Generic Name: Ixekizumab (ix ee KIZ ue mab)

 - Talk with the doctor before starting any new drug, including prescription or OTC, natural products, or vitamins.

-- Some drugs may have another patient information leaflet.
-Check with your pharmacist.
-If you have any questions about Taltz (ixekizumab), please talk with your doctor, nurse, pharmacist, or other health care provider.
+- This medicine comes with an extra patient fact sheet called a Medication Guide.
+Read it with care.
+Read it again each time Taltz (ixekizumab) is refilled.
+If you have any questions about Taltz (ixekizumab), please talk with the doctor, pharmacist, or other health care provider.

 More about Taltz (ixekizumab)